David Pratt (politician): National politics

 In 1999, Pratt served as a Special Envoy for Lloyd Axworthy, Minister of Foreign Affairs to Sierra Leone and performed the same role for Axworthy's successor, John Manley.
 He visited the war torn country on several occasions.
 He met and held talks with the former Sierra Leonean President Ahmed Tejan Kabbah, and former President Charles Taylor of Liberia, President Lansana Conte of Guinea.
 There were also meetings and consultations with other senior officials and diplomatic representatives including Revolutionary United Front leader Foday Sankoh.
 He wrote two reports - "The Forgotten Crisis" (April 1999) and "Sierra Leone: Danger and Opportunity in a Regional Conflict" (July 2001).
 His recommendations called for more Canadian aid to Sierra Leone and more direct Canadian involvement to bring peace to the region.
 He also suggested that Liberian President Charles Taylor be investigated by the Special Court for Sierra Leone for war crimes and crimes against humanity for his role in prolonging the regional conflict.
 Pratt also introduced the first legislation in Canada to certify diamonds under the United Nations sanctioned Kimberley Process to stop the trade in blood diamonds and to protect the integrity of the Canadian diamond industry.
 Similar government sponsored legislation was eventually passed by Parliament.

 An advocate of physical fitness, in July 2003, he completed the gruelling four-day 160 kilometre International Four Days Marches Nijmegen with members of the Canadian Forces – the first Canadian Member of Parliament to do so.
-In the 2004 federal election, he lost his seat to the Conservative candidate, forcing his departure as Defence Minister three weeks later.
+In the 2004 federal election, he lost his seat to Conservative Party of Canada candidate Pierre Poilievre, forcing his departure as Defence Minister three weeks later.